Inviscid Limit of the Stochastic Hyperviscous Navier-Stokes Equations and Invariant Measures for the Euler Equations in $\mathbb R^2$: Marginally stationary solutions for the stochastic hyperviscous Navier-Stokes Equation

-In this section, we first prove that the solutions to the stochastic hyperviscous Navier-Stokes Equation, see Definition \ref{DEF:solution_NSnu} and Theorem \ref{TH:exi!_solutions_NS_X}, enjoy the Markov property.
+In this section, we first prove that the solutions to the stochastic hyperviscous Navier-Stokes Equation, see Definition~\ref{DEF:solution_NSnu} and Theorem~\ref{TH:exi!_solutions_NS_X}, enjoy the Markov property.
 Hence, we can define a Markov semigroup $P$ associated to the equation and prove the existence of an invariant measure for the semigroup $P$, together with some moment estimates.
-Next, given a fixed invariant measure $\mu_\nu$, we are able to construct a stationary solution to the equation \eqref{EQ:NSnu} distributed as $\mu_\nu$ for all times.
-The stationarity allows us to obtain further moment estimates for the invariant measure, that are also uniform with respect to the kinematic viscosity $\nu$.
+Next, given a fixed invariant measure $\mu_\nu$, we are able to construct a solution to the SHNS$_{\nu,\a}$ Equation~\eqref{EQ:NSnu} distributed as $\mu_\nu$ for all times.
+We call this process a marginally stationary solution to the SHNS$_{\nu,\a}$ Equation~\eqref{EQ:NSnu}.
+The marginal stationarity allows us to obtain further moment estimates for the invariant measure, that are also uniform with respect to the kinematic viscosity $\nu$.